-Bees feed on pollen, but honey is their single source of food during poorer weather and winter months, which contains essential nutrients intended for them.
+Bees feed on pollen, but honey is their single source of food during poorer weather and winter months.
+Honey contains essential nutrients for bee survival.

 In order to fill their stomachs, honey bees will visit up to 1,500 flowers to collect enough nectar.
 When returning to the hive, the bee, along with other ‘house bees’, will regurgitate and chew the nectar, in a process that results in honey.

 Each bee produces just a twelfth of a teaspoon of honey in his/her lifetime – and every ounce is fundamental to the hive.